-Tag Attributes Description

-dienlay The display element describes one display.

-display The logical name of the display.
+Tag Attributes Description dicalay The display element describes one display. display namo The logical name of the display. name Depresented This value is not taken in consideration.
+Use Micro Fi application priority Deprecated.

-name

-priority Deprecated.
 This value is not taken in consideration.
-Use MicroEj application

-priority launcher option instead.

-default Deprecated.
-This value is not taken in consideration.

-fonts The list of system fonts.
+Use MicroEj application launcher option instead. default Deprecated.
+This value is not taken in consideration. fonts The list of system fonts.
 The system fonts are available for all displays.

-font A system font.

-TONL file The font file path.
-The path may be absolute or relative to the XML file.

-range A font generic range.

-Tange The generic range name (LATIN, HAN, etc.)

-name 0.6.4.8.6.4.4.6.4.4.6.4.4.4.4.4.4.4.4.4.4

-sections Optional.
-Defines one or several sub parts of the generic range.

-Sections "1": add only part 1 of the range

-"1-5": add parts 1 to 5

-"1,5": add parts 1 and 5

-These combinations are allowed:

-"1,5,6-8" add parts 1, 5, and 6 through 8

-By default, all range parts are embedded.

-customrange A font-specific range.

-custom ange UTF16 value of the very first character to embed.

-start

-end UTF16 value of the very last character to embed.
+C A system font. font file The font file path.
+The path may be absolute or relative to the XML file. range A font generic range. runge name The generic range name (LATIN, HAN, etc.) Optional.
+Defines one or several sub parts of the generic range. sections "1": add only part 1 of the range "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. customrange A font-specific range. custonii ange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.